You're reading docs for Nextly Alpha. APIs may change between releases.

 Installation

-Install the SQLite adapter alongside its peer dependency:
+Install the adapter alongside the better-sqlite3 driver:

-@nextlyhq/adapter-sqlite better-sqlite3
+pnpm add @nextlyhq/adapter-sqlite better-sqlite3

 Configuration

-Programmatic Usage
+Programmatic usage

-import { createSqliteAdapter } from '@nextlyhq/adapter-sqlite';
+import { createSqliteAdapter } from "@nextlyhq/adapter-sqlite";

 const adapter = createSqliteAdapter({

-url: 'file:./data/nextly.db',
+url: "file:./data/nextly.db",

 });